matja/bitcoin-tool/README.md

 Hash a text phrase with SHA256, which is then used as the private key to generate an address from.

 **Never use this example for an actual wallet, it will be stolen almost immediately!** (I did a test with another dictionary word and it took all of 4 seconds for someone to steal it!)

+This shows the `--output-type all` option, which spews out lots of unnecessary garbage which I can't imagine would ever be useful, but it does so because it can.
+So There.
 ```
 ./bitcoin-tool \
     --input-type private-key \